 This is an Official Statistics publication.
 Official Statistics are produced to high professional standards set out in the Code of Practice for Statistics.
 Compliance with the Code gives confidence that the statistics are of public value, are of high quality and that they can be trusted.
 They are also produced free from any political interference.

-1 Comparison made from 2015/16 due to changes in the survey from.
+&lt;sup>1 Comparison made from 2015/16 due to changes in the questionnaire.
 See pg.
-11.
+11. Further Information.

 Survey Findings

 Complainant's Perceptions of Ombudsman Staff